MicrosoftDocs/cpp-docs/docs/cpp/if-else-statement-cpp.md

 ---
-title: "if-else Statement (C++)"
+title: "if-else statement (C++)"
-description: "The if-else, if-else with initializer, and if-constexpr statements in the C++ programming language." ms.date: 10/02/2020
+description: "Use if-else, if-else with initializer, and if-constexpr statements to control conditional branching." ms.date: 10/02/2020
-description: "Use if-else statements in C++ to control conditional branching."
 f1_keywords: ["else_cpp", "if_cpp"]
 helpviewer_keywords: ["if keyword [C++]", "else keyword [C++]"] ms.assetid: f8c45cde-6bce-42ae-81db-426b3dbd4caa
 ---
-# if-else Statement (C++)
+# if-else statement (C++)

 An if-else statement controls conditional branching.
 Statements in the *`if-branch`* are executed only if the *`condition`* evaluates to a non-zero value (or **`true`**).
 If the value of *`condition`* is nonzero, the following statement gets executed, and the statement following the optional **`else`** gets skipped.
 Otherwise, the following statement gets skipped, and if there's an **`else`** then the statement following the **`else`** gets executed.